 Jeddah is a commercial hub sitting to the west along the Red Sea with the second busiest seaport in the Middle East.
 It’s the principal gateway to Mecca, the holiest city in Islam, and sees over a million pilgrims a year on their way to perform the Hajj.
 Despite this, Jeddah is perceived to be the most liberal city in Saudi Arabia and is a popular tourist destination, offering the beauty of ancient architecture mixed with the latest luxuries.

-Celebrate your arrival in the Kingdom with sunset drinks on the city’s attractive corniche.
-Take a stroll to admire the artworks in the ‘open air museum’ and spread out your carpet and your ‘takwa’, the smart Saudi picnic seat.
+Celebrate arrival in the Kingdom with sunset drinks on the city’s attractive corniche.
+Take a stroll to admire the artworks in the ‘open air museum’ and spread out carpet and ‘takwa’, the smart Saudi picnic seat.
 Join the locals when the sun sets, the call for prayer sounds and the world's tallest fountain comes to life in front of the beachwalk.
-Complete your first day in Saudi Arabia with a welcome dinner in modern style, befitting fast-paced Jeddah.
+Complete the first day in Saudi Arabia with a welcome dinner in modern style, befitting fast-paced Jeddah.

 Overnight in Jeddah.